 - 1. Start a new Personal Communications session and log on to a user ID with access to the minidisk where you will transfer the DVD files. - 2.
-If you have already set up a dvdbinary transfer type, skip to substep "3" on page 281.
+If you have set up a dvdbinary transfer type already, skip to substep "3" on page 281.
 Otherwise, create a new transfer type called dvdbinary. - a.
-From the Edit menu, click Preferences then Transfer. - b.
-In the File Transfer Settings window, click the General tab and verify that the Host Type is VM/CMS.
+In the Settings menu, click Transfer. - b.
+In the File Transfer Settings window, click the General tab and verify that Host Type is VM/CMS.
 If not, select VM/CMS from the Host Type list. - c.
-Click the VM tab. - i) In the Transfer Type field, enter dvdbinary. - ii) Select Fixed in the Record Format list. - iii) In the Logical Record Length field, enter 1028. - iv) Click Save. - v) Click OK. - 3.
+Click on the VM tab.

+- i) In the Transfer Type field, enter dvdbinary. - ii) Select Fixed in the Record Format list. - iii) In the Logical Record Length field, enter 1028. - iv) Click Save. - v) Click OK. - 3.
 Load the z/VM product DVD DISC 1 in the DVD drive.